-• 1 st Offense Phone is taken and a demerit is issued.
-Parent may pick up phone after 2:45 in the Upper Sci

-Parent may pick up phone after 2:45 in the Upper School Office.

-2nd Offense Phone is taken, demerit issued, and detention is served.

-Parent may pick up phone after 2:45 in the Upper School Office.

-3rd Offense Phone is taken, demerit issued, and student serves an
+• 1st Offense Phone is taken and a demerit is issued.
+Parent may pick up phone after 2:45 in the Upper School Office. • 2 nd Offense Phone is taken, demerit issued, and detention is served.
+Parent may pick up phone after 2:45 in the Upper School Office. • 3 rd Offense Phone is taken, demerit issued, and student serves an Full-Day-Detention (FDD) Parents may pick up the phone after 2:45 in the Upper School Office. • 4 th Offense Phone is taken, demerit issued, and student serves an Out-of-School Suspension (OSS) Parents may pick up the phone after 2:45 in the Upper School Office.

-Full-Day-Detention (FDD)

-Parents may pick up the phone after 2:45 in the Upper School Office.

-4th Offense Phone is taken, demerit issued, and student serves an

-Out-of-School Suspension (OSS)

-Parents may pick up the phone after 2:45 in the Upper School Office.